Skip to main content

 Every mammal on this planet instinctively develops a natural equilibrium with the surrounding environment but you humans do not.
 You move to an area and you multiply and multiply until every natural resource is consumed and the only way you can survive is to spread to another area.
 There is another organism on this planet that follows the same pattern.
 Do you know what it is?
 A virus.
 Human beings are a disease, a cancer of this planet.
 You’re a plague and we are the cure.

-While this perspective is deliberately antagonistic, it contains an interesting kernel of truth about ecological balance.
+While this perspective is deliberately antagonistic, it’s getting at something real: ecosystems do push back when one species overruns everything.
 Nature has many mechanisms for maintaining equilibrium, from predator-prey relationships to resource competition2.

 The Stoic philosophers offer wisdom relevant to these contemplations.
 Marcus Aurelius wrote: